 Whilst many people have good experiences of services and professionals, all treatments bring with them the risk of doing harm as well as good.
-The negative effects of psychiatric drugs and other aspects of mental health services are well documented.
-These problems are often under-recognised and understated by professionals, perhaps because they see it as their role to persuade people to engage with services.
+The negative effects of psychiatric drugs and other aspects of mental health services, for example the over-use of restraint in hospitals particularly with certain people such as black men and young men generally, are well documented.^{62,63,64} These problems are often under-recognised and understated by professionals, perhaps because they see it as their role to persuade people to engage with services.
 However, mental health services are unique in that people can be compelled to use them under mental health legislation.
 This means that those of us who work in services have an ethical responsibility to do all we can to keep people safe from the harm that services can do.

 Some of the harm that services sometimes do is related to the unrealistic expectations that we have of them as a society.
 This leads to a 'risk-averse' culture where workers themselves fear being blamed or criticised if something goes wrong.
 Together with the false assumption sometimes made that persuading people to take medication is an effective way of keeping them and others safe, this can have quite negative consequences.
-For example, in some services professionals who fear being criticised if anything goes wrong become over-focused on insisting that people take medication.
+For example, in some services professionals who fear being criticised if anything goes wrong become over-focused on insisting that people take medication.66

 As we outline in Section 12, there is large individual variation in response to medication.
 A more sophisticated approach is badly needed.